lanterndata/docs-archive/blog/hello_world.md

 - Companies already store their data on PostgreSQL.
 - Standalone vector databases have to rebuild all of what PostgreSQL has built for the past 30-years, including all of the optimizations on how to best store and access data.

 Lantern is building the most performant vector database and the best suite of tools to help developers build AI applications.

 We want to help companies build useful applications using their unstructured and structured data.

-## 🎁 Asks + Offers (FREE AirPods Pro and AI-application building advice)
+## 🎁 Asks + Offers (FREE AirPods + advice)

 _**Send us feedback + report bugs**_